DeligneS/master_thesis/URDF/README.md

 For a hands-on tutorial, refer to this [YouTube video](https://www.youtube.com/watch?v=C8oK4uUmbRw&t=979s&pp=ygUQb25zaGFwZSB0byByb2JvdA%3D%3D).

 At the end of this process, the robot.urdf file is created with the desired assembly.
-One last step is to change each "package:///" occurences in the robot.urdf file by your chosen folder name.
+One last step is to change each "package:///" occurences in the robot.urdf file by your chosen folder name (control find -> replace all).

 ## Other Possibilities